rikosintie/Discovery/docs/Getting_Started.md

 ### Ubuntu 24.04 or higher

-If you are on a brand new install of Ubuntu and haven't done any python coding you will need to install the Python `venv` library before creating the virtual environment.
+If you are on a brand new install of Ubuntu and haven't done any python coding you will need to install the Python `venv` and `pip` libraries before creating the virtual environment.
 We need to know what version of python you have installed.
 From a terminal, run the following:

 ```bash hl_lines='1 3'
 which python3